-This lovely translucent blue stone cabochon material is from Bahia, Brazil.
+This lovely translucent blue stone cabochon material is from several locations, but ours is from Bahia, Brazil.

 Kyanite cabochons can be brittle and it is usually stabilized before cutting.
 Kyanite's hardness can from one direction to another can vary from 4.5-5, to as much as 7.
 Care should be taken in setting and wearing cabochons in jewelry.